 But first, a little background.
-By "corridor system" I mean a monetary policy framework where the Fed supplies a sufficiently small quantity of reserves that the fed funds rate trades between the IOER rate and the discount rate.
-I will often refer to this as the pre-crisis framework even though the Fed couldn't pay interest before the crisis so the bottom of the corridor then was 0.
-What I currently have in mind is that the Fed would continue to pay interest on excess reserves, but that that rate would be well below market rates - perhaps 50-100 basis points below.
+By "corridor system," I mean a monetary policy framework where the Fed supplies a sufficiently small quantity of reserves that the fed funds rate trades between the IOER rate (interest rate on excess reserves) and the discount rate.
+I will often refer to this as the pre-crisis framework even though the Fed couldn't pay interest before the crisis so the bottom of the corridor then was zero.
+What I currently have in mind is that the Fed would continue to pay interest on excess reserves, but that that rate would be well below market rates-perhaps fifty to a hundred basis points below.

-This chart, which I believe will be familiar to most of you, illustrates the situation.
-The blue line is banks' demand for reserves at different levels of the fed funds rate.
-The yellow vertical line is the supply of reserves.
+The following figure, which I believe will be familiar to most of you, illustrates the situation.
+The dashed line is banks' demand for reserves at different levels of the fed funds rate.
+The black vertical line is the supply of reserves.
 As a result of large-scale asset purchases, the size of the Fed's balance sheet, and therefore the level of reserves, is enormous.
-The yellow line is currently far to the right, a bit over \$2 trillion.
-At that level, the fed funds rate has to be equal to or even a bit below the interest rate the Fed pays on reserves to leave banks content to hold the reserve balances supplied.
+The black line is currently far to the right, a bit over